minyandafna/minyandafna.github.io/_posts/2015-08-22-shabbat-morning-minyan.md

   - davening
 ---

-We're meeting two weeks in a row in July!
-Join us for another installment of spirited traditional egalitarian davening.
-We will meet at Netivot Shalom in the Art Room.
+Please join us for our traditional egalitarian Shabbat morning service.
+We will be meeting in a second-floor classroom in the Netivot Shalom building.

 Davening will be followed by a kiddush and home hospitality is available for Shabbat lunch.

 Looking forward to seeing you there.
-Please let us know if you have any questions - email [info at minyandafna . org](javascript:void&#40;location.href=)